A series of stupid mistakes, combined with a stronger current than I have ever felt, resulted in the worst and most terrifying experience of my life!

 For one, I feel so ashamed.
 Two, it’s not pleasant to think back on what happened, to relive the emotions and to think of what could have happened.

 Saturday, we went for a drive to the east end of the island, further than we had gone before, to a village called Alao.
-We found a beach that was made for postcards; beautiful white, sand and waves lapping gently onto shore.
+We found a beach that was made for postcards; beautiful, white sand and waves lapping gently onto shore.

 Kip and I played in the sand, while we watched Nate take Hadley and Holden to play in the water.
 I watched them playing in the waves and learning to body-surf.
 Hadley and Holden are strong swimmers and I was surprised by how close Nate was keeping them to him and how shallow they were staying.
-I thought that the waves looked a little more fun further out.
+I thought that the waves looked a lot more fun further out.

 The waves were strong but the water was only just about chest-height and I felt solidly in control.
 As I bobbed above a wave, one of my flip-flops was swept off my foot.
 I looked for it to come floating up to the surface and once I spotted it, I reached out and grabbed it.